mrmarbury/ftb_server/README.md

 Installs the dynmap plugin.

 **INFO: WIP!
 It currently only puts the jar-file in place and triggers a restart of the server, if needed.
-There is no config yet**
+There is no real config yet**

-Installs and configures dynmap

 ## How to Test